Brunty/jenkins-cd-workshop/GETTING-STARTED.md

 This will use a script inside the vagrant box to install ansible into the VM, install the required roles and the box will provision itself.

+To get into the box, run `vagrant ssh` and `cd /vagrant` as all files for the development environment for the site reside in `/vagrant` (though this isn't particularly important as we won't be working on the PHP project all that much)

+Once there, run `composer install` to get packages installed and ready for development.

 Once that's done, add the following to your `hosts` file (will vary depending on your operating system):

 ```